Maison-A/Maison-A/README.md

 ### Howdy, I'm Maison!
 A Software Developer
 <h2>About Me</h2>

-- Currently working on a professional portfolio site to showcase what these highlighted repo's are!
+- Currently working on a site to showcase what these highlighted repo's are!
 Keeping an eye out for the next opportunity and honing my skill

 <h2>Languages & Tools</h2>